<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 2. Lost growth potential.
 Even though you'll repay the loan, those funds will miss out on potential growth through investments during the repayment period.
 This can create a gap in your portfolio, especially if the market performs well while your money is out of the account.

 3. Repayment issues.
-If you leave your employer or lose your job, you may be forced to pay thee full loan within a short time frame.
-If you're unable to, the loan can be treated as an early withdrawal — and be penalized and taxed as such.
+If you leave your employer or lose your job, you may be forced to pay the full loan within a short timeframe.
+If you're unable to, the loan can be treated as an early withdrawal and be penalized and taxed as such.

 Net Unrealized Appreciation (NUA)